U.S. Army Photographers Captured ‘Human Toll of War’ in 1945

 By Jonathan Marker | National Archives News

-WASHINGTON, November 22, 2019 — Three photo historians combed through National Archives holdings to bring to compile a book of photographs taken by World War II military photographers, giving people a glimpse into the devastation and destruction of that conflict.
+WASHINGTON, November 22, 2019 — Three photo historians combed through National Archives holdings to compile a book of photographs taken by World War II military photographers, giving people a glimpse into the devastation and destruction of that conflict.

 Richard Cahan and Mark Jacob, co-authors of Aftershock: The Human Toll of War, discussed their book and the work of U.S. Army Signal Corps photographers in World War II during a panel presentation at the National Archives in Washington, DC, on November 14.
 The book is a compendium of Signal Corps photographs taken in the final year of World War II that the authors individually scanned from original negatives in the National Archives holdings.